graphql-nexus/nexus/docs/getting-started.md

 It builds upon the primitives of `graphql-js` and similar to the schema-first approach, it uses the type names rather than per-type object references to build the schema.
 What this means is you won't end up with a ton of confusing imports just to build out your types, side-stepping the dreaded circular import problem.

-GQLiteral was designed with TypeScript/JavaScript intellisense in mind, and aims to leverage generics and type generation tools to provide as much type coverage as possible to aid in development.
+GQLiteral was designed with TypeScript/JavaScript intellisense in mind, and makes use of TypeScript generics, conditional types, and type merging to provide as much type coverage as possible out of the box.
 Read more about how you can [configure](typescript-setup.md) your project to best take advantage of this.

 ## Installation